 Side-Effects of Hibiscus Tea

-4. Drug interactions: Hibiscus is known to cause drug interactions with certain drugs.
-Hibiscus causes reduced excretion of hydrochlorothiazide (which can lead to toxicity), increased elimination of acetaminophen (Tylenol/paracetamol), rendering it less effective.
+- Drug interactions: Hibiscus is known to cause interactions with certain drugs.
+For example: Hibiscus causes reduced excretion of hydrochlorothiazide (which can lead to toxicity).
+It also increases elimination of acetaminophen (Tylenol/paracetamol), rendering it less effective.
 Finally, It has been know to reduce the effectiveness of chloroquine, an anti-malarial drug.
 It is best to avoid drinking hibiscus tea if you are using any of these medications.
 Check with your doctor or Registered Dietitian for other potential drug interactions.